Lesley Lokko: Career

+As writer and editor

 Much of Lokko's writing contains themes about cultural and racial identity.
-She regularly lectures in South Africa, and has also taught in the United Kingdom and the United States.
+She has frequently lectured in South Africa, and has also taught in the United Kingdom and the United States.
 She also writes regularly for The Architectural Review.
-She is a contributor to the 2019 anthology New Daughters of Africa (edited by Margaret Busby).
-In 2004, she published her first novel, Sundowners, a Guardian top 40 bestseller, following up with eleven more novels.
+She was editor of White Papers, Black Marks: Race, Culture, Architecture (University of Minnesota Press, 2000), and editor-in-chief of FOLIO: Journal of Contemporary African Architecture, as well as being on the editorial board of ARQ (Cambridge), and a series editor of Design Research in Architecture (UCL Press).

+In 2004, Lokko published her first novel, Sundowners, a Guardian top 40 bestseller, following up with 11 further novels, including Saffron Skies (2005), Bitter Chocolate (2008), One Secret Summer (2010), A Private Affair (2011) and Little White Lies (2014).
+As characterised by The Scotsman in 2012, what Lokko writes "is 'glam lit' with women in high flying, exciting jobs who jet around the globe rubbing shoulders and other parts with devious men from the upper ranks of high society in twisting, intelligently spun tales."
 In 2020, she moved from Orion to PanMacmillan with her novel Soul Sisters.

+She contributed an essay entitled "No more than three, please!" to the 2019 anthology New Daughters of Africa (edited by Margaret Busby).

+Architecture

 Lokko has taught architecture all over the globe.
-Before exiting the United States, She was an assistant professor in Architecture at Iowa State University from 1997 to 1998 and at University of Illinois at Chicago from 1998 to 2000.
+Before exiting the United States, She was an assistant professor in architecture at Iowa State University from 1997 to 1998 and at University of Illinois at Chicago from 1998 to 2000.
 In 2000, she became the Martin Luther King Visiting Professor of architecture at the University of Michigan.
-She then moved back to the United Kingdom for almost a decade, teaching architecture at Kingston University, University of North London and, finally, University of Westminster, where she established the current Master of Arts programme in the pathway of Architecture, Cultural Identity and Globalisation (MACIG).
+She then moved back to the United Kingdom for almost a decade, teaching architecture at Kingston University, University of North London and, finally, at the University of Westminster, where she established the current Master of Arts programme in the pathway of Architecture, Cultural Identity and Globalisation (MACIG).

-Lokko was first appointed Visiting African Scholar at the University of Cape Town upon her return to South Africa.
-Tired of "Europe’s hand-me-downs", Lokko, in partnership with the University of Johannesburg, established the Graduate School of Architecture (GSA) in 2014/2015 and became the director of School.
+Lokko was first appointed visiting African scholar at the University of Cape Town upon her return to South Africa.
+Tired of "Europe’s hand-me-downs", Lokko, in partnership with the University of Johannesburg, established the Graduate School of Architecture (GSA) in 2014/2015 and became its director.
 The GSA, modelled after the Graduate School of Design at Harvard University and London's Architectural Association, is the only school on the continent offering the Unit System way of teaching.

-In 2015, Lokko became Head of the newly established Graduate School and associate professor of architecture at the University of Johannesburg."UJ’s Head of the Graduate School of Architecture, Prof Lesley Lokko, provides mentorship on Made in SA TV Show", University of Johannesburg, 2 August 2018.
+In 2015, Lokko became head of the newly established Graduate School and associate professor of architecture at the University of Johannesburg.
 She founded the GSA at a time of political imperatives in South Africa and witnessed the large-scale student protests, with the uprising conscious of national identity in postcolonial South Africa.